 Shading is the process of adding tonal areas to your drawings and paintings to make them look more life-like.
 How to shade a drawing is one of the most-asked questions people have when first learning to draw.
 We know what we want our drawing to look like, but can’t quite make it happen.

-This article should help you out, and if you read all the way to the end you’ll find an easy drawing challenge you can apply over and over again to practice these principles.
+This article should help you out, and if you read all the way to the end you’ll find a couple of easy exercises you can do to apply the principles I lay out.

 First, let me say that you need to draw realistically before you can draw expressively or be concerned about style.
 Drawing realistically requires accuracy.
 It’s a matter of careful observation and correct interpretation of form.